RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/oscSigGen/osc.rst

 This application will turn your Red Pitaya board into a 2-channel Oscilloscope and 2-channel Signal generator.
 It is the perfect tool for educators, students, makers, hobbyists and professionals seeking affordable, highly functional test and measurement equipment.
-It enables generating and measuring electrical signals up to 50MHz.
 The simple and intuitive user interface provides all the necessary tools for signal analysis and measurements.
 High end specifications will satisfy more demanding users looking for powerful tools for their working benches.
 The application is web-based and doesn’t require installation of any native software.
 Users can access them via any web browser (Google Chrome is recommended) using their smartphone, tablet or a PC running any popular operating system (MAC, Linux, Windows, Android and iOS).
 The elements on the Oscilloscope&Sig.
 Generator application are arranged logically